-What is meant by Office-based study?
+What is meant by practice-based study?

-Candidates' Offices and Office Mentors
+Students' Offices and Office Mentors

-When is office-based study an option?
+When is practice-based study an option?

-Office-based study is an option for anyone who meets the academic and practice-based entry requirements, who can demonstrate personal suitability for independent study and who is unable to attend a full-time or part-time course in a school of architecture – possibly due to financial, professional or personal circumstances, or through geographical remoteness.
+Practice-based study is an option for anyone who meets the academic and practice-based entry requirements, who can demonstrate personal suitability for independent study and who is unable to attend a full-time or part-time course in a school of architecture – possibly due to financial, professional or personal circumstances, or through geographical remoteness.

 Practice Experience Entry Requirements

-In addition to the requirements concerning employment, the support of an Office Mentor, and the appointment of a Personal Tutor, the following minimum requirements must also be met:
+In addition to the requirements concerning employment, the support of an office mentor, and the appointment of a personal tutor, the following minimum requirements must also be met: